Student financial aid in the United States: Non-need-based aid versus need-based aid

 With the yearly rising cost of tuition, room and board, and fees among schools across the nation, low-income students are finding it harder to pay for their education.
 In an attempt to help students meet the high, costly demands of college, schools have increased merit-based grants, for students with outstanding academic positions, involvement in organizations, or high athletic talent.
 The issue is that these reasons for awarding scholarships take away from low-income students who often do not meet these merit standards.
 In other words, funds for merit-based scholarships are taking away from the already small amount of federal aid available to low-income students who simply cannot pay for college without some kind of financial aid.

 In recent years, the government has responded to the financial crisis students are facing and therefore passed legislation that boosted the value of grants for low-income students and trimmed subsidies for private education lenders.
 Schools have also taken action for the sake of students.
 Harvard University, a well-known costly but wealthy institution that had previously cut tuition for students whose families earned less than $60,000 a year, proceeded to cut costs by nearly fifty percent for those students whose families earned between $120,000 and $180,000 a year.
 Institutions will consider students' financial needs as well as their academic merit standing when applying for financial aid.
 Merit-based aid and need-based aid have been linked together for many financial aid scholarships.
 This relationship is beneficial as it underlies that one form of financial aid, particularly merit-based, is not completely taking over need-based aid.
-Statistics do show results of studies performed from 1992–2000 that the increase in financial aid awarded was based entirely on merit.
+Statistics do show results of studies performed from 1992 to 2000 that the increase in financial aid awarded was based entirely on merit.
 However, when viewing numbers of both merit-based and need-based aid closely, the differences are not significant.